Mesmerise your kids by turning their bedroom dimmer switch into an interactive story.

-With the lights on, a cardboard dial displays a picturesque daytime scene with the sun high in the sky.
-As the lights are dimmed, the sun in the picture also begins to set (magic!).
-Once the lights are off, the picture reveals a night sky with moon and stars!
+With the lights on, a cardboard dial displays a picturesque daytime scene.
+As the lights are dimmed, the sun in the picture begins to set, until the picture reveals a night sky with moon and stars!

 Step by step guide